WELCOME TO CLASS 3!

 If there is anything you want to share that is related to our learning areas this term, please bring it in to class e.g. newspaper articles, objects, numbers in the news and connected to science, things you have made or written (poetry, drawings etc.).
 We will do our best to find time for you to share these with the class and to put them in our S.M.A.R.T.
 Lab learning zone if you wish.

 Our S.M.A.R.T.
-Lab learning zone will be dedicated to this term's science topic (water) and the season of summer.
+Lab learning zone will be dedicated to this term's topic (local geography) and the season of autumn.